IBM/POBS/README.md

 # POBS: Preference, Opinion, and Belief Survey

-This repository contains the **anonymized dataset and model outputs** accompanying our paper:
+This repository contains the POBS dataset and model responses to the dataset:
 **"Think Again!
 The Effect of Test-Time Compute on Preferences, Opinions, and Beliefs of Large Language Models"**
-(*Under review for ACL Industry Track*).
+(Published in ACL 2025 - Industry Track*).

 ## 📦 Contents